 12 Common Mistakes When Selling FSBO

 What are some of the mistakes you could make when trying to sell your own home?
-What can you do to avoid common FSBO mistakes that could literally cost you thousands of dollars, either through delayed sales or lower offers for your home or having it sit on the market for months?
+What can you do to avoid common FSBO mistakes that could literally cost you thousands of dollars, whether it is in the form of a lower offer for your home or having it sit on the market for months?

 Not Making the Property Marketable

 When you hire a real estate agent, he or she will give you advice on making the property perfect for the market.
 They may give you the names of house staging teams or cleaning crews to make the home ready for potential buyers.

 Since many home owners go the for sale by owner route to save money, they often skip the expenses of making the home ready for showing.
 They may neglect minor repairs that hurt the value of the property, like neglecting to clean finger prints and marks off the wall or repair cracks in the drywall.
 Yet this hurts them because a property that appears to be in poor repair will not bring as much money as a clean, presentable one - and the difference could be more than it would have cost to clean it up or bring in a realtor who would pretty it up to get the greatest commission possible.